Learning Optimal Control of Synchronization in Networks of Coupled Oscillators using Genetic Programming-based Symbolic Regression: Control of independent dynamical systems

 \section{Control of independent dynamical systems}

-In order to establish a baseline, explain the working of the proposed method and determine its effectiveness, in this section we discuss the application of GP-based control methodology to two prominent and well-understood examples: the harmonic oscillator; and the Lorenz system \cite{Lorenz1963}.
-Both systems are forced to a fixed point and the resulting control laws are analyzed in detail.
+In order to establish a baseline, explain the working of the proposed method and determine its effectiveness, in this section we discuss the application of GP-based control methodology to a well-understood example, the harmonic oscillator.
+It is forced to a fixed point and the resulting control laws are analyzed in detail.
+In addition, we investigated the application to the Lorenz system \cite{Lorenz1963}, and the results are found in the supplemental material.